- Home

 - 12 Mediterranean recipes to bring sunshine to your kitchen

-If you’re looking for ways to bring more sunshine into your life, there’s nothing like cooking a delicious Mediterranean meal.
+If you’re looking for ways to bring some sunshine into your life, there’s nothing like cooking a delicious Mediterranean meal.

-Whether it’s recreating a dish you enjoyed on holiday and bringing back lovely memories or simply cooking a meal that tastes of summer, food is really evocative.
-Plus, the wonderful thing about Mediterranean food is that it’s generally very healthy, and can boost your mood and immune system.
+Whether it’s recreating a dish you enjoyed on holiday and bringing back lovely memories or simply cooking a meal that tastes of summer, food can be really evocative.
+Plus, the wonderful thing about Mediterranean food is that it’s generally healthy, and can boost your mood and immune system.

 So, if you’re in need of a dose of sunshine, look no further.
 Here are 12 Mediterranean recipes to brighten up your day.